Curriculum Leader: Mr S. Nesbitt

 In Year 8 the students will study Christianity; Life of Jesus.
 They will also explore the study of ethics, philosophy and the key beliefs and practices within Buddhism.

 In Year 9 the students start their GCSE course.
 See Key Stage 4 for more information.

 Lessons are varied concentrating on contemporary issues within local, national and global societies, using research based activities, worksheets, use of the interactive smart board, DVDs, debating and group work.
 ICT is used to enhance students learning where possible, for example for researching and presenting information and through ICT software tailored to the course.
-In Year 12 the students visit Manchester Buddhist Centre and the local hospice in order to reinforce their learning before the AS Buddhism and Contemporary Society exams.

 The department has friendly, enthusiastic and committed teachers who are continuing to improve the already high standards of the department.